I find laptop monitors dysfunctional due to their small size and low-quality panels.

 - my electrician was confident that my existing line could take the extra load of the monitor with just a 16 Amp socket & switch replacement without needing re-cabling.

-The BenQ was delivered in 3-4 days, as I discovered largely due to my being within 80 kms of their regional warehouse.
-Package was shrink-wrapped - nothing special.
-The box itself pays homage to the design skills of the packaging / corrugated card industry.
-Simple, but good impact protection with minimal material.
+The BenQ was delivered in 3-4 days.
+Package shrink-wrapped - nothing special.
+The box pays homage to the design skills of the packaging / corrugated board industry.
+Simple, but good impact protection.

 First experiences.
-Soon as I switched it on, I was transported to the time I wheedled pops into buying an expensive ViewSonic CRT monitor.
+Soon as I switched it on, I was transported to the time I wheedled pops into buying an expensive ViewSonic CRT.
 I experienced a radiating effect that reminded me of that CRT.
 Weird.

 Then I discovered it shipped with brightness at 100%.
 Who does that?
 Eh BenQ?
 Turned that down to minimal.
 And the default refresh rate when I plugged in the USB-C was at 55 Hz.
 Got a popup and switched to the only other option - 100 Hz.